Boomacroom/runit/README.md

 # runit
 ## Controller

-Controller will allow execution of Python scripts from a remote location by checking for an authorization from a database.
+Controller will allow execution of Python scripts from a remote location behind a VPN by checking for an authorization from the database.
 This allows execution on the server from Django PHP or any other means of updating a SQL database.

 ************